gfunkmonk/deadjournal/_posts/2019/2019-06-21-a-quick-primer-on-the-order-of-perpetual-indulgence.md

 ---
-title: A Quick Primer on the Order of Perpetual Indulgence
+title: A quick primer on the Order of Perpetual Indulgence
 layout: post
 tags: opi lgbt queer pride
 categories: ["Order of Perpetual Indulgence"]